 - There are *lots* of things to buy at the theater, mostly popcorn, candy, and souvenirs.
 Be prepared to pony up or prepare your kids in advance for what you will and will not be buying them.
 After spending all the money on tickets, it's amazing how expensive the little extras can get at the theater.

 - Don't miss out on the opportunity to visit the art-deco men's and women's lounges before the show.

-- Once the show is over, the audience is cleared fairly quickly -- there are so many performances (between 2 and 6 daily!) that they need to prepare the theater for the next show.
-That said, you can still purchase souvenirs if you want, but I recommend doing it in advance if possible.
+- Once the show is over, the audience is cleared fairly quickly—there are so many performances (between two and six daily!) that they need to prepare the theater for the next show.

 Tips For Buying Tickets